Graduate Program in Clinical Psychology

 4. Our students will develop an understanding of ethics along with skills necessary to behave ethically and professionally as they carry out their various professional responsibilities.

 Achievement of these aims and related competencies is assessed principally via performance in related coursework, observation and evaluation by supervisors, annual evaluations by the clinical faculty, accomplishments in research and scholarship, professional achievements (eg, passing EPPP, obtaining licensure), and student self-assessments.

 General Structure of the Program

 Students usually are admitted to work with a particular faculty mentor(s), but several of our students sit on multiple faculty lab groups, and some change labs/mentors while in the program.
 Overall, the Clinical Program is designed to provide a sequence of research and practical experiences that requires students to function at increasing levels of autonomy and independence.
 We provide the grounding for these experiences in a rigorous sequence of courses that are taken early in the program.
 The first two years of graduate study entail completion of a basic curriculum of academic scientific psychology covering such areas as statistics, research methods, learning, basic clinical skills, psychopathology, cognitive/intellectual and personality assessment, systems of psychotherapy, and evidence-based practice.
 Structured clinical and research activities are also scheduled during the initial two years of training.
 The third and fourth years are less intensive in terms of coursework and devoted primarily to elective courses, practica, and research.
 The fifth or sixth year is devoted to an internship at an APA-accredited site.
-The department assumes responsibility for assisting the student in selection of an appropriate internship and for maintaining liaison with the student and the immediate supervisor during the internship.
+The program assists the student in selecting an appropriate internship and maintains communication with the immediate supervisor during the internship.